juju4/ansible-bind/README.md

 It was tested on the following versions:
  * 2.10-17

+Python module netaddr must be present to create reverse zones.

 ### Operating systems

 Tested on Ubuntu 24.04 (bind 9.18.28), 22.04 (9.18.1) and centos/rockylinux 9 (9.16.23).